Toy and Help Yourself

 Toy and Help Yourself are two Cantonese extended plays (EPs) by Chinese recording artist Faye Wong when she was based in Hong Kong.
-In 1996, the last year of her recording contract with Cinepoly Records, Wong recorded ten original songs in Cantonese, all with lyrics by Lin Xi but composed by others such as Wong Ka Keung, Adrian Chan, and Chan Xiao Xia.
+In 1996, the last year of her recording contract with Cinepoly Records, Wong recorded ten original songs in Cantonese, all with lyrics by Lin Xi, but composed by others such as Wong Ka Keung, Adrian Chan, and Chan Xiao Xia.

+According to The Straits Times on 28 February 1997, the first 100,000 copies of Wong's Cantonese EP Toys had sold out shortly after its release, prompting the record company to reprint another 100,000 copies, bringing the total shipment to 200,000 copies.

-These songs were supposed to be released as an album in 1996 or 1997; however, Cinepoly decided to release the ten tracks separately on four occasions.
+These songs were supposed to be released as an album in 1996 or 1997.
+However, Cinepoly decided to release the ten tracks separately on four occasions.
 Cinepoly later released eight of these songs in the two EPs entitled Toy and Help Yourself.
 The other two songs were included in later compilations.

 Toy

 Toy (玩具 (wun^{6} geoi^{6})) was released in February 1997, during Faye Wong's parental leave where she gave birth to her first child.
 The EP's cover photo depicts Wong in her home in Beijing, China, having moved back there after several successful years based in Hong Kong.

 The five tracks on Toy would be Wong's most significant release of new Cantonese songs until her self-titled album in 2001.